semgrep/semgrep-docs/docs/getting-started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Getting started with Semgrep CLI
+# Getting started with Semgrep OSS Engine

+The Semgrep Engine is the open-source foundation of Semgrep.
+Detect bugs, style violations, security issues, and more by scanning your code locally using [community-contributed rules](https://semgrep.dev/explore) as well as your own custom rules.

 ## Installing and running Semgrep locally

-Install and run [Semgrep](https://github.com/returntocorp/semgrep/) locally to scan your code.
-Semgrep runs offline on uncompiled code. **No code leaves your computer**.
+Install and run [Semgrep CLI](https://github.com/returntocorp/semgrep/) to scan your code locally using Semgrep OSS Engine.
+Semgrep CLI runs offline on uncompiled code. **No code leaves your computer**.

 :::info Prerequisite
 Semgrep CLI installation requires Python 3.7 or later.
 :::

-1. Install Semgrep.
+1. Install Semgrep CLI.
 Use one of the following options depending on your system and preference:
     <Tabs
         defaultValue="macOS"
         values={[